AgibotTech/Genie-Envisioner/README.md

 #### GE-Act Post-Training

-1. Download the pretrained weights of [GE-base](https://huggingface.co) and the weights of tokenizer and vae used in LTX_Video from [HuggingFace](https://huggingface.co/Lightricks/LTX-Video/tree/main), and modify the model weight config in `configs/ltx_model/video_model.yaml`:
+1. Download the pretrained weights of [GE-base(Comming Soon)](https://huggingface.co) and the weights of tokenizer and vae used in LTX_Video from [HuggingFace](https://huggingface.co/Lightricks/LTX-Video/tree/main), and modify the model weight config in `configs/ltx_model/video_model.yaml`:
     ```
     pretrained_model_name_or_path: PATH/TO/PRETRAINED_WEIGHTS_OF_VAE_AND_TOKENIZER
     diffusion_model: